-The Sunday Times (practically a character in it’s own right in this blog by now) ran an article about kirtan and how big it has become.
+The Sunday Times ran an article about kirtan and how big it has become.
 While I might not go quite that far, you might have encountered it if you move in yoga and meditation circles and it seems to be very popular on the west coast of America.
 I’m curious that something that was so niche, that no-one had heard of when I was younger has become a bit more mainstream.
 My desire to understand some of the history and wider context of kirtan motivated me to write this piece.
 I wanted to know why the kirtan I knew sounded so different to all the Indian music I had encountered.

 I trawled through journal and encyclopaedia articles, listened to a lot of different kirtans and read about different religious movements.
 I revisited the Lilamrta and the Bhagavad-Gita and have been a bit rude about Allan Ginsberg.
 I found a mine of information in the Garland Encyclopaedia of World Music.
-(How convenient that I work for a university which offers ethnomusicology courses.)
+(How convenient that I worked for a university at the time which offered courses in ethnomusicology.)

 Kirtan, a form of devotional music from India, sung in a call and response style, comes from the chanting of the Vedas – sacred ancient Hindu texts.
 Chanted in a very precise manner, this was passed from generation to generation of brahmins.
 Plain Vedic chant was embellished with trills and ornaments, creating kirtan.
 Music and religious experience are closely linked in Hinduism and music ‘is employed to affirm that God or the Supreme Being…can be approached in its deity form through sound and music’ (Beck, 2019: 3).
 I knew this but I’m intrigued to read it in different words, in the language of an encyclopaedia rather than the scriptures we read.
 I am reminded of the passage in the Bible ‘In the beginning was the word, and the word was God’.
 (John, 1:1) I also think about the fact that the closest thing I’ve had to a religious experience has been through kirtan.
 I am however aware that nostalgia and sentimentality are present there for me too and neither of those things constitute a religious experience.